Breast Pain

 -

 Evening primrose oil.
-This supplement may change the balance of fatty acids in your cells, which may reduce breast pain.
-This can be bought from health stores, pharmacies and supermarkets.
-The correct dose is 1300mg twice a day for 2-3 months.
-The dose can then gradually be reduced as you choose.
+This supplement may change the balance of fatty acids in your cells, and reduce breast pain.
+No prescription is required.
+The dose is 1300mg twice a day for 2-3 months.
+The dose can then gradually be reduced.
 If you are pregnant or hoping to become pregnant, or if you are on medication for epilepsy, you must NOT take Evening Primrose oil capsules.

 -